 January, 3 (Friday).
-Gives reading in Cheltenham, held at the ??.
+Charles Dickens gives a reading in Cheltenham, held at the Assembly Rooms.
 Reads from Nicholas Nickleby and also The Boots at the Hollytree Inn.
-Macready in attendance.
+William Charles Macready is in attendance.

 January, 16 (Thursday).
 Hartley Colliery disaster.
 A coal mining accident in the coastal village of Hartley, Northumberland resulted in the deaths of 204 men when the beam of the pit’s pumping engine broke and fell down the shaft, trapping the men below.

 January, 27 (Monday).
-First of three nights of readings in Liverpool, held in the small concert room of St. George’s Hall at 8pm.
+Charles Dickens gives the first of three nights of readings in Liverpool, held in the small concert room of St. George’s Hall at 8pm.
 Dickens gives readings from Nicholas Nickleby and also Bob Sawyer’s Party from The Pickwick Papers.

 January, 28 (Tuesday).
-Second of three nights of readings in Liverpool, held in the small concert room of St. George’s Hall at 8pm.
+Charles Dickens gives the second of three nights of readings in Liverpool, held in the small concert room of St. George’s Hall at 8pm.
 Reads from David Copperfield and also Bob Sawyer’s Party from The Pickwick Papers.

 January, 29 (Wednesday).
-Last of three nights of readings in Liverpool, held in the small concert room of St. George’s Hall at 8pm.
+Charles Dickens gives the last of three nights of readings in Liverpool, held in the small concert room of St. George’s Hall at 8pm.
 Reads from Nicholas Nickleby and also the trial scene from The Pickwick Papers.